-This specification presents two approaches to extend the lifetime of a key while avoiding renegotiation: external and internal re-keying.
+This specification presents two basic approaches to extend the lifetime of a key while avoiding renegotiation that were introduced in [AAOS2017]:

+1. External re-keying

 External re-keying is performed by a protocol, and it is independent of the underlying block cipher and the mode of operation.
 External re-keying can use parallel and serial constructions.
 In the parallel case, data processing keys K^1, K^2, ... are generated directly from the initial key K independently of each other.
 In the serial case, every data processing key depends on the state that is updated after the generation of each new data processing key.